Skip to product information

 region: los sanros

-cup profile: plum - blackberry - cacao
+cup profile: white wine - tamarind - mango

 • FERMENTATION PROCESS